grafana/alloy/docs/sources/tutorials/flow-by-example/first-components-and-stdlib/index.md

 This directory is where components can store data, such as the `prometheus.exporter.unix` component storing its WAL (Write Ahead Log).
 If you look in the directory, do you notice anything interesting?
 The directory for each component is the fully qualified name.

-If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to {{< param "PRODUCT_ROOT_NAME" >}}'s run command, for example, `/path/to/alloy run config.alloy --storage.path /etc/alloy`.
+If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to {{< param "PRODUCT_NAME" >}}'s run command, for example, `/path/to/alloy run config.alloy --storage.path /etc/alloy`.
 Generally, you can use a persistent directory for this, as some components may use the data stored in this directory to perform their function.

 In the next tutorial, you will look at how to configure {{< param "PRODUCT_NAME" >}} to collect logs from a file and send them to Loki.